aurule/HiToDo/README.md

 * Arbitrary numeric priority levels
 * Completion percent tracking/display
 * Time estimate field
-* Time taken field with live tracking (click a button and it starts to accrue time; click again and it adds that time to the task's spent total)
+* Time spent field with live tracking (click a button and it starts to accrue time; click again and it adds that time to the task's spent total)
 * Due date field
 * Completed date field
 * Assigner and Assignee fields with dropdown lists for convenience
 * Status field with dropdown list for convenience
 * Arbitrary-length plaintext notes for every task
-* Save/Open htdl format files - xml for easy portability
+* Save/Open htdl format files
-* Cut, copy, paste, and paste-beneath operations for tasks
+* Cut, copy, paste, and paste-as-child operations for tasks
-* Cut, copy, and paste for title and notes fields
+* Cut, copy, and paste within title and notes fields
+* Undo/redo for tasks
-* Undo/Redo for notes field
+* Text undo/Redo for notes field
 * Task reordering via drag-and-drop
-* Unlimited per-session undo/redo for tasks
 * Preferences stored with GSettings
 * Archive completed tasks
-* Compressed save files using gzip

 **Planned Features:**
 * Open multiple files at once via multiple windows (launched from within the program) or tabs in a single window